nadavox/Concurrent-Connections-Developing-a-TCP-Protocol-Based-System-in-C-/README.md

 * if you haven't gave the files yet (didn't finish option 1), you will get a message that asks you to upload the data first.
 * if you haven't classify the data yet (didn't finish option 3), you will get a message that asks you to classify the data first.
 8. You will exit the program.
+* the menu will repeat itself every time the option you wanted finished, until you will press 8.

 Invalid errors: